Prediction Market Glossary

 What-if analysis (scenario analysis) lets you explore how your thesis and edge calculations would change under different assumptions by temporarily modifying causal tree node probabilities.

-sf what-ifAPIs, CLIs, and developer tools
+sf yield-curve <event-family>APIs, CLIs, and developer tools

 API Key